Tryouts /Assessments

 What are the different programs and how are they organized?

 Details of our programs can be found here.
-A program recommendation is based on the overall tryout results which factor in their age, skill, physical abilities, and their potential in the program.
+A program recommendation is based on the overall tryout results which factor in age, skill, physical abilities, and future potential in the program.
 The tryout session is necessary to determine which program is the best fit for each child.

 What if my child is not accepted into the competitive/team program?